Skip to content

 5. Building a Custom Streaming App (Optional)

-In the previous section, we have checked that our basic search agent works with the ADK TypeScript Streaming using the adk-ts web tool.
+In the previous section, we have checked that our basic search agent works with the ADK TypeScript Streaming using the adk web tool.
 In this section, we will learn how to build your own web application capable of the streaming communication using Express.js and Socket.IO.

 adk-streaming/ # Project folder